dougeby/IntuneDocs/intune-classic/deploy-use/get-notified-by-alerts.md

 ## Working with alerts

+To view alerts in the [Microsoft Intune admin console](https://manage.microsoft.com), choose **Alerts**, and then the type of alert to view.

 Use the following options to help you work with alerts from the Intune admin console.

 |Option|Description|